 The Glycemic Index

 The glycemic index rates how quickly certain foods turn into glucose (a form of sugar) in the bloodstream, and is a valuable tool when trying to control sugar intake and limit its effect on you.
 While high-glycemic-index foods can cause a rapid jump in blood sugar, followed by a massive crash, low-glycemic-index foods increase blood sugar slowly, providing constant and stable energy levels over a considerable period of time.
 Several factors contribute to a low rating, such as the presence of protein, fiber and fat.
-Pure processed sugars garner the highest scores, with the most highly processed foods topping the list.
-For instance, out of a possible 100, instant rice earns a 90 while fibrous, vitamin-rich brown rice gets a 55.
+Pure processed sugars garner the highest (i.e., worst for you) scores, with the most highly processed foods topping the list.
+For instance, out of a possible 100, instant rice earns a 90, while fibrous, vitamin-rich brown rice gets a 55.

 The Dreaded Insulin Dump

 Although sugar is lower in total calories per gram than fat, it contributes mightily to a fatty frame.
 "In our society, sugar is consumed in excessive amounts through unhealthy foods, and it increases total calories, leading to weight gain," says Eric Sternlicht, Ph.D., professor of kinesiology at Occidental College in Los Angeles and president of Simply Fit Inc.

 This effect is largely due to a hormone called insulin.
 The more highly processed sugar you eat, the greater the release of insulin from the pancreas.
 That's because the main role of insulin is to return blood-sugar levels to normal.
 However, when blood-sugar levels jump violently—which is what happens when you eat high-GI foods—your body pumps a massive amount of insulin into the bloodstream.
 This causes an overshoot, making blood-sugar levels bottom out, which triggers appetite, leading to a vicious cycle of overeating.
-In fact, sugar is often compared to a drug rather than a nutrient in the way it can leave you craving more instead of leaving you satisfied.
+In fact, sugar is often compared to a drug, rather than a nutrient, because of how it can leave you craving more instead of leaving you satisfied.

 Overeating isn't the only danger.
 Some doctors, including Walter Willet, M.D., chairman of the department of nutrition at the Harvard School of Public Health, believe that years of eating processed food and experiencing the constant blasts of insulin can actually exhaust your pancreas' ability to produce insulin, putting you at risk for diabetes.
 Another condition, known as insulin resistance, can also develop, in which your body is so accustomed to insulin surges, the hormone loses its power to reduce levels of blood sugar.
 Recent research published in the British Medical Journal shows that men with elevated blood-sugar levels have a higher mortality rate from cardiovascular disease.